Here's How Your Trade Lockheed Martin Corporation (LMT) Aggressively Right Now

 LMT’s Market Performance

-LMT stocks went up by 1.86% for the week, with a monthly jump of 8.61% and a quarterly performance of 16.67%, while its annual performance rate touched 15.30%.
-The volatility ratio for the week stands at 1.58% while the volatility levels for the past 30 days are set at 1.99% for Lockheed Martin Corporation.
-The simple moving average for the period of the last 20 days is 3.44% for LMT stocks with a simple moving average of 8.42% for the last 200 days.
+LMT stocks went down by -3.49% for the week, with a monthly jump of 2.58% and a quarterly performance of 12.11%, while its annual performance rate touched 13.42%.
+The volatility ratio for the week stands at 2.60% while the volatility levels for the past 30 days are set at 2.21% for Lockheed Martin Corporation.
+The simple moving average for the period of the last 20 days is -1.08% for LMT stocks with a simple moving average of 4.95% for the last 200 days.

 Analysts’ Opinion of LMT